C3-AhmadMraish/moroco/README.md

 ### Installing : Please run NPM I before you execute the run commands

-* NPM I to install the required libraries
+* NPM i to install the required libraries

 ### Executing program

 * Open a terminal on the path ...\moroco\backend
 * Open a terminal on the path ...\moroco\frontend
-* excecute the commands bellow and wait for the project to run
+* Excecute the commands bellow and wait for the project to run...
 ```
 npm run dev in the backend folder.
 npm start in the frontend folder.